Moley456/LESGO-app/README.md

 Application to generate a list of 6 potential activities for the participants to choose from

 ### 4. Poll Feature
-Users in the ‘Room’ will be able to vote for the activity which they are interested in from the list generated
+Users in the ‘Room’ will be able to vote for the activity which they are interested in from the list generated!

 ## Step by Step Guide
 <img src=https://github.com/Moley456/LESGO-app/blob/main/assets/1.png>